alda-lang/alda/README.md

-Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Yggdrasil aims to provide a powerful and extremely flexible programming language for the musician who wants to easily compose and generate music on the fly using only a text editor and a compiler.
+Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Yggdrasil aims to provide a powerful and flexible programming language for the musician who wants to easily compose and generate music on the fly using only a text editor and a compiler.
 Yggdrasil is designed in a way that equally favors aesthetics, flexibility and ease of use, with (eventual) support for the text-based creation of all manner of music: classical, popular, chiptune, electroacoustic, and more!

 [ppmck]: http://ppmck.wikidot.com/what-is-ppmck
 [lilypond]: http://www.lilypond.org